Stéphane Richelmi

-Stéphane Richelmi (born 17 March 1990 in Monte Carlo) is a professional racing driver from Monaco.
+Stéphane Richelmi (born 17 March 1990 in Monte Carlo) is a Monégasque professional racing driver.
 He is the son of former World Rally Championship driver Jean-Pierre Richelmi.

 Career

 Formula Renault 1.6 & 2.0

 Richelmi began his Formula racing career in the Belgian Formula Renault 1.6 category in 2006, ending the year in 12th place.

 The following year, he stepped up to the Eurocup Formula Renault 2.0 series, racing for Boutsen Energy Racing.
 He finished the season with no points, with his best race result being an 18th place at the Hungaroring.
 He also contested two races of the Italian Formula Renault Championship.

 In 2008, Richelmi participated in both the Eurocup and Formula Renault 2.0 West European Cup series.
 He failed to score a point in eight Eurocup races and left the series after failing to qualify for either race at the Le Mans meeting.
 He finished only 16th in the qualifying race for drivers who failed to make super pole, with the top twelve in the race qualifying for the weekend.
 In the West European Cup, he scored points in three of his seven races to finish 16th in the championship.